 The job for telecommunications tower technicians is a dangerous one under perfect conditions.
-When conditions are less than perfect, the risks become life threatening.
+When conditions are less than ideal, the risks become life-threatening.
 In January 2019, a tower technician in South Dakota fell to his death during a climb that took place in the evening after dark.
 The incident caused the industry to ask, “How necessary is nighttime climbing?”

 Climbs at night have a much higher risk than those that take place in daylight for some obvious reasons.
 Visibility is limited making it difficult to see if you’re tied off correctly, to identify high-voltage lines properly, and to determine where to step safely.
 It also makes it hard for ground workers to keep an eye on the tower technicians in case of emergency.

 Does this mean nighttime work can’t be done safely?
 Not necessarily.
 But in order to limit risk and keep workers safe, the two main challenges for nighttime climbs must be addressed—fatigue and preparation.